-Bleeding gums is just one of the common signs of gum disease.
-If you have bleeding gums or other signs of gum disease, contact our dentist in Philadelphia, PA, Dr. Doray for a periodontal screening and treatment.
+Bleeding gums are just one of the common signs of gum disease.
+If you have bleeding gums or other signs of gum disease, contact our office to schedule an appointment for a periodontal screening and treatment.

 Causes of Gingivitis or Gum Disease

-Poor oral hygiene habits, is the number one cause of periodontal disease.
-When you do not practice proper dental hygiene, including brushing, flossing and visit the dentist regularly, this allows plaque to form and build up on the teeth.
+Poor oral hygiene habits are the number one cause of periodontal disease.
+When you do not practice proper dental hygiene, including brushing, flossing, and visit the dentist regularly, this allows plaque to form and build up on the teeth.
 This will eventually harden and turn into tartar which can cause the gums to become inflamed and begin to bleed or feel sore.

 If gingivitis is caught early, it can be treated and even reversed.
 If left untreated, however, it progresses into gum disease.
 Gum disease is an infection in the gums that causes bone degradation, swollen and painful gums, and potential tooth loss.